 The TOWS Matrix helps businesses to identify their strategic options.
 An organisation gets the opportunity to make the most of its strengths and get around its internal weaknesses and learn to deal with them properly.
 Externally, an organisation learns to carefully look for market opportunities and recognise possibilities.
 And they learn how to control and overcome potential threats.

 The TOWS Matrix is not just meant for the highest levels of management in an organisation.
 It can be a very useful tool for departments (i.e. a marketing or sales team) or for individual employees on an operational level.
 Once it’s employee’s or a department’s strengths are known, these can be improved further to become even better.
-The TOWS Matrix emphasises the external environment.
+The TOWS Matrix emphasises the external environment over the internal environmental.

 A next step in the analysis helps when thinking about the option they want to pursue.
 Here the external opportunities and threats are compared to the internal strengths and weaknesses to help identify strategic options:

 - Internal Strengths and External Opportunities (S-O) – how can they use the strengths to benefit from existing external opportunities?

 - Internal Strengths and External Threats (S-T) – how can they benefit from their strengths to avoid or lessen (potential) external threats?

 - Internal Weaknesses and External Opportunities (W-O) – how can they use opportunities to overcome the organisation’s internal weaknesses?